dbojan/cdsleeve/README.md

 # cdsleeve
-CD DVD Sleeve made of paper
+CD DVD Sleeve made of paper, A4 currently